- Staff Plastic & Reconstructive Surgeon, Orlando Veterans Affairs Medical Center

 About Quintessa Miller

-Quintessa Miller is a highly experienced plastic surgeon practicing at Fort Walton Beach Hospital NWF Multispecialty Physicians LLC and as a staff plastic surgeon at Eglin Hospital, Eglin Air Force Base.
+Quintessa Miller is a highly experienced plastic surgeon practicing at the Orlando Veterans Affairs Medical Center and Miller Plastic Surgery in Destin, Florida.
 Her areas of specialty include breast reconstruction, massive weight loss surgeries, wound care, body contouring, facial cosmetic surgery, Mohs reconstruction, generalized reconstruction, and injectables.
-She is also a decorated member of the Air Force having achieved the rank of colonel and has served as commander for the 96th Surgical Operations Squadron.

-Miller is a graduate of the United States Air Force Academy and then attended Morehouse School of Medicine.
-After graduating medical school, she entered her internship at Keesler Medical Center.
+After graduating from the United States Air Force Academy, she attended Morehouse School of Medicine.
+Upon completion of medical school, she entered her internship at Keesler Medical Center.
 She then had two years of research at the Keesler Clinical Research Laboratory before resuming her general surgery training.
 She transferred to Wright State University to complete her chief resident year after Keesler Medical Center sustained damage due to Hurricane Katrina.
 After graduation, she began a coveted fellowship in plastic and reconstructive surgery at Louisiana State University Health Science’s plastic and reconstructive surgery program.